Generic Name: NIACIN EXTENDED-RELEASE/SIMVASTATIN - ORAL Pronounced: (NYE-a-sin/SIM-va-STAT-in) Niacin-simvastatin Oral Interactions

 See also How to Use section.

-start, stop, or change the dosage of any
+doctor and pharmacist.
+Do not start, stop, or change the dosage of any

-medicines without your doctor's approva...
+medicines without your doctor's approval.

-Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
+You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.